Picacho, Dona Ana County, New Mexico

-Picacho, is a Census-designated place in Doña Ana County, New Mexico.
-It lies at an elevation of 3,947 ft.
+Picacho is a census-designated place in Doña Ana County, New Mexico, United States.
+It lies at an elevation of 3947 ft.

 History

 Picacho de los Nevarez

-The village of Picacho was originally settled in 1855, by a party of settlers from Socorro, New Mexico, led by Candelaro Chavez.
-The original name of the village was Picacho de los Nevarez, named after the local name of Picacho Mountain, a peak named after the Nevarez family.
+The village of Picacho was originally settled in 1855 by a group of settlers from Socorro, New Mexico, led by Candelaro Chavez.
+The original name of the village was Picacho de los Nevarez, derived from Picacho Mountain, which was named after the Nevarez family.